-When concreting in winter, special measures must be taken both during production in the ready-mixed concrete plant and during processing and post-treatment on the construction site, so that frost, snow, rain and wind don’t negatively impact the concrete or the quality of the component.
-Here are eight things you need to know about concreting in winter.
+When concreting in winter, special measures must be taken both during production in the ready-mixed concrete plant and during processing and post-treatment on the construction site, so that frost, snow, rain, and wind don’t negatively impact the concrete or the quality of the component.
+Here are eight things you need to know about concrete in winter.

 1. Winter concreting takes planning

 Just as concreting at summer temperatures involves taking special measures and planning with foresight, concreting at low winter temperatures has its own complications to consider.
 And it’s a broad spectrum: when we talk about winter weather conditions, that covers everything from ambient temperatures below +5 °C to snow, ice, and strong winds – all of which can affect concrete.

 Ambient and fresh concrete temperature, as well as the nature and proportions of the starting materials, have a powerful influence on the strength development of the concrete.

 2. Temperature influences setting behavior

 The hydration of cement and water is an exothermic chemical reaction.
 Every chemical reaction is temperature-dependent and, at low temperatures, chemical reactions are slower (the rule of thumb is that the reaction speed halves or doubles for each ΔT = 10 °).
 When water freezes in fresh concrete, the hydration reaction stops.
 The result is delayed setting and hardening.
 Even in young concrete that has already set, freezing can cause damage.
 Remember that, in addition to the tests according to DIN 1045-3, the fresh concrete temperature must also be measured.